gremo/nest-winston/README.md

 export class AppModule {}
 ```

-Afterward, the winston instance will be available to inject across entire project using the `winston` injection token:
+Afterward, the winston instance will be available to inject across entire project (and in your feature modules, being `WinstonModule` a global one) using the `WINSTON_MODULE_PROVIDER` injection token:

 ```typescript
 import { Controller, Inject } from '@nestjs/common';